Svelte OutClick

 </style>

-For example, if you want to close the dropdown when you click on its items, set the value to true, so the self(wrapper) can trigger the event.
+For example, if you want to close the dropdown when you click on any of its items, set the value of this option to true, so a self-click can trigger the event.

-If true, outclick will happen when pointerdown and pointerup events happen after eachother, outside of the element.
-If false, pointerdown can solely determine the click outside.
+If true, pointerdown can solely determine the click outside.
+If false, outclick will happen when pointerdown and pointerup events happen after each other, outside of the element.

 Custom attributes

-You can add custom attributes to render on the wrapper element.
-Added with the help of $$restProps.
+You can add any custom attributes to the wrapper element.

 No extra wrapper

-Actually, there is an HTML <div> wrapper, but it doesn’t affect the layout because of display: contents.
-If you use the class prop, `display: contents will be removed automatically.
+Actually, there is an HTML <div> wrapper, but it doesn't affect the layout because of display: contents.
+If you use the class prop, the default display will be automatically removed.

 FAQ

 At first, we were using the click event to capture the outclick event, but later because of this issue we started using the mousedown event instead; and later because of this issue we started using the pointerdown even.
-Later I have added the ability to use pointerup event with the pointerdown event.
+Later I added the ability to use pointerup event with the pointerdown event to fully simulate the click event.

 • keydown event on document.body is ignored because this is how it works when you use click event instead.